For additional info on many of these subjects, visit our Youtube channel.

 The natural surface energy of PE and PP is in the low 30 range.

-To get the film to accept solvent based inks, 38 to 40 is the default range.
-If you are using water-based inks, you need more tension in the 44 to 46 range.
+To get the film to accept solvent based inks, 38 to 40 is the default range. water-based inks or flexible laminations need to be in the 44 to 46 range.
 If the film is being used as a substrate to make pressure sensitive tape, it should be in the 42 to 44 range.